Defective Hip Implants & DePuy

 The recall was issued after research released by the National Joint Registry (NJR) found high rates of hip replacement failure for the ASR XL Acetabular and ASR Hip Resurfacing systems: 12% for ASR Hip Resurfacing System and 13% for ASR XL Acetabular System.
 These compare to revision rates of between 3 and 6%, which were previously recorded.

 The ASRXL and ASR Hip Implants were metal-on-metal components and since their arrival on the orthopedic scene nearly 20 years ago, they were marketed as the latest advance in hip replacement and were targeted at young active patients who needed a hip that would last a whole lifetime.

 People who had these implants suffered early wearing and loosening of the components of the implant, resulting in soft tissue damage and increased levels of Cobalt and Chromium ion levels in their blood.

 Such metal ions can damage the bone and soft tissues around the hip replacement resulting in:

-- Fluid retention often under high pressure causing pain
+- Fluid retention is often under high pressure causes pain

 - Tendon rupture causing hip dislocation